-Viewing Location Aldington Road, Kemps Creek - Looking South GPS 33°50'55''S, 150°47'48''E Elevation (Eye-level) 66.5m Date and Time 25th November 2020 - 1.54pm Baseline Photo & Photomontage Figure Figures 30a & 30b Visual Description Approx. Viewing Distance from Site Boundary 750m View description & prominence of the development This viewpoint was taken to represent motorists traveling in a southerly direction along Aldington Road.
-Due to the elevation and open vistas from certain locations along the road views of the development will be possible on the horizon.
+Viewing Location Aldington Road, Kemps Creek - Looking South GPS 33°50'55"S, 150°47'48"E Elevation (Eye-level) 66.5m Date and Time 25th November 2020 - 1.54pm Baseline Photo & Photomontage Figure Figures 30a & 30b Visual Description Approx. Viewing Distance from Site Boundary 750m View description & prominence of the development This viewpoint was taken to represent motorists traveling in a southerly direction along Aldington Road.
+Due to the elevation and open vistas from certain location possible on the horizon.
 As can be seen in the baseline photograph properties within the development site are visible on rising topography to the south.
-In the mid and foreground working agricultural lands are present together with scattered existing vegetation.
+In the mid and foreground working existing vegetation.
 The scene is fairly typical of those seen along the length of Aldington Road.
-Visual Receptor Sensitivity This viewpoint is taken at a mid range distance close to the site boundary, the vast majority of people experiencing this view would be motorists and is typical of many locations along this route.
-Views would be transient and experienced for a short length of time only.
-The view is likely to change depending on the exact location a motorist would be along Aldington Road and both filtered and open views will exist.
-The view presently is however, absent of significant development.
-Therefore, It is judged that the sensitivity of this visual receptor is medium.
-Magnitude of Change The proposed built form will be noticeable and would be recognisable as an industrial development to the receptor at Year O. However, following the maturity of proposed landscape planting the proposed development is expected to form a minor constituent of the view being partially visible behind vegetation.
-Landscape planting along the northern boundary will help to screen prominent facades facing Aldington Road.
-Therefore, it is judged that the residual magnitude of change is low.
-Significance of Visual Impact The significance of the visual impact at this location is judged to be minor .
+Visual Receptor Sensitivity This viewpoint is taken at a mid range distance close to the site boundary, the vast majority of people experiencing this view would be motorists and is typical of r transient and experienced for a short length of time only.
+The view is likely to change depending on the exact location a motorist would be along Aldington Road a presently is however, absent of significant development.
+Therefore, It is judged that the sensitivity of this visual receptor is medium .
+Magnitude of Change The proposed built form will be noticeable and would be recognisable as an industrial development to the receptor at Year O. However, following the maturity of p is expected to form a minor constituent of the view being partially visible behind vegetation.
+Landscape planting along the northern boundary will help to screen p is judged that the residual magnitude of change is low .
+Significance of Visual Impact The significance of the visual impact at this location is judged to be minor.